How to choose the best cloud platform for AI

 On the other hand, developers have voiced their disappointment with the lack of a more advanced package management system such as npm (from node) or pip from Python.

-Go has structs and functions, so there are no classes combining methods and encapsulating data.
-Go means no inheritance, no polymorphism, no virtual methods, no object constructors, etc.
+Go has structs and functions, so no classes combine methods and encapsulate data.
+Go means no inheritance, polymorphism, virtual methods, object constructors, etc. However, simplicity and performance mean trade-offs in language capabilities and richness.

-Types can be derived (not inherited) from base types but only the value members will be there, not functions.
+Types can be derived (not inherited) from base types, but only the value members will be there, not functions.
 There’s no such thing as methods inherited from the base type.

 package main